 As you’ve probably guessed, the name “connective tissue” implies what it does—it connects.
 But what it connects depends on what type of tissue it is.
 These tissues can be divided into three groups: loose, dense, and specialized.

 To get a better idea of the function that each of these groups serves, let’s take a closer look at each of them.

 Loose Connective Tissue

 Aside from being the most common type, loose connective tissue is also notable because of the important role it plays in the body’s composition.
 The loose type holds organs in place as well as attaches epithelial tissue (which lines organs and veins and allows for selective absorption, among other functions) to other tissue.

-Essentially, loose connective tissue holds everything inside the body in place, from your heart to your nerves.
+Essentially, loose tissue holds everything inside the body in place, from your heart to your nerves.